Click here for information about Palestinian Liberation!

 If Skeletonwitch got me into metal, the Dead Kennedies got me into punk.
 They bring this constant wittiness and fun to punk while also laying out the punk ideology super explicitly.
 'Nazi Punks Fuck Off' and 'Chickenshit Conformist' together might as well be an intro punk manifesto, as far as something like that could exist.
 On top of all of that, my mom was an old school punk in the 80s so this band is something that a large chunk of my family loves to talk about and listen to.

-TRANS CRUST LIST
+TRANS BAND LIST

 G.L.O.S.S